Boeing RC-1

 The RC-1 was designed in the early 1970s.
-The rapid increase in jet fuel prices after 1973 caused the project to become uneconomical.
+The rapid increase in jet fuel prices beginning with the 1973 oil crisis caused the project to become uneconomical.

 History

 Early concepts

 The RC-1 concept traces its history to an informal question asked of Boeing engineer Marvin Taylor.
 A friend who worked in the oil exploration business asked Taylor about the possibility of airlifting crude oil out of the newly discovered Alaska North Slope fields to refineries in the south.
 Taylor's back-of-the-envelope calculations demonstrated such a system would cost many times the market price of the oil.

 A series of injunctions against the Trans-Alaska Pipeline System imposed in April 1970 created the possibility that the oil from these fields would be stranded.
 Among a variety of potential solutions being offered, Boeing started a much more serious evaluation of the airlift concept.
 It was noticed early on that two important factors had not been fully considered earlier.

 One was that an aircraft flying from Alaska to California would be flying right over some of the best developed shipping lanes available.
 By offloading as early as possible to some other mode of transport—tankers or pipelines—the amount of fuel burned would be greatly reduced.
 More importantly, this freed the aircraft to return to for another load more rapidly than if it flew all the way to California, meaning that a single aircraft could deliver more cargo in a given time.
 This had been noticed in the earlier studies, but the full impact had not been appreciated.

 This led naturally to the second issue, involving the sortie rate of the aircraft.
 In the initial calculations they had assumed similar sortie rates as commercial aircraft like the Boeing 747, flying long multi-hour flights from the oil fields in Alaska to California.
 However, the sortie rates of commercial aircraft are based on customer preferences on what times they want to fly, not the actual ability of the aircraft.
 Assuming much shorter routes and 24-hour operation, sortie rates on the order of 18 to 20 flights a day seemed possible.
 This greatly reduced the number of aircraft that were needed to provide any particular level of service.